 <ul><li>文章标题1</li><li>文章标题2</li><li>文章标题3</li></ul>

-It can be seen that the HTML code becomes very compact with no extra blank lines.
+You can see that the HTML code has become very compact, with no extra blank lines.

-It is worth mentioning that this whitespace control mechanism is not only applicable to template tags, but also to variable output.
+It is worth mentioning that this blank control mechanism is not only applicable to template tags but also to variable output.

-For example, if you dynamically generate text within a loop and want them to be closely connected:
+For example, if you are dynamically generating text in a loop and want it to be closely connected:

 {% for word in words %}